kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 The reason why Rony says "the applicant is good" is because he can communicate up.

-Unfortunately, the was unable to communicate down the hierarchy.
+Unfortunately, the applicant displayed that he was unable to communicate down the hierarchy.

+How the applicant behaved in front of a person in jeans and tshirt is an indicator of the applicant's true character.

+Let's all remember that the applicant a senior management applicant and is in the reception area waiting for his name to be called.

 That’s the reason why he didn’t get hired.

 If the applicant wanted privacy to prepare for his interview, did he ask politely or did he attempt to end the conversation without communicating his intentions?

-I have worked with managers who did not communicate their plan to us because we were just subbordinates.
+I have worked with managers who did not communicate their plan to us because we were just subordinates.

 The manager told me that the boss gave her the power to hire and fire and that she will chop our heads first so she could avoid getting her head chopped off, figuratively speaking.